jkugalde/Venturi-flow-sensor/README.md

  <img src="/images/arduinotime.png" width="500">

 The first step is to get the reading from the sensor, which has two analog outputs.
+According to the manufacturer, we can get voltage using the following equation:

+yes

+Now, combining this with the equation (3) we get an expression for the flow:

+yeah

 # Tests